gsornsen/cluster_playground/README.md

 ## Example Clustering Results Summary

->
+> [!NOTE]
-[!]These were run on an Intel i7-9700k CPU with an Nvidia RTX 4090 GPU
+> These were run on an Intel i7-9700k CPU with an Nvidia RTX 4090 GPU

 ## Clustering Metrics Overview